fairypp/ATT_Big_DataRound-2/README.md

 # Round-2
-This is the repository for AT&T big data regional fall case competition.
+This is the repository for AT&T big data fall case competition round 2.
 Every document is created by Hua Guo and Chao Li.
 All rights reserved.

 This repository includes 2 signed disclaimers, one project report, one PPT, and one tableau document.